All NAMI members should watch the powerful video from

 Click Here to View Bernice Drumheller on Channel 57 WGBY

-BE A PART OF "THE FACES OF NAMI-WESTERN MASSACHUSETTS" MEDIA PROJECT
+"THE FACES OF HOPE AND RECOVERY" MEDIA PROJECT

-People living with mental illness and/or their family and friends are invited to be
+People living with mental illness and/or their family and friends were

-photographed for this presentation which will be featured at the
+photographed for a presentation which will be featured at the

 October 4, 2014 Gala Dinner.